-With the fall of the Soviet Union, Soviet archives were opened and it was discovered the late Senator Teddy Kennedy (Democrat of Massachusetts, misnamed “Lion of the Senate”) actually contacted the KGB (Soviet intelligence) through an intermediary Democrat Senator in 1984 tried to enlist their aid to defeat Ronald Reagan and his arms control policies.
+With the fall of the Soviet Union, Soviet archives were opened and it was discovered the late Senator Edward “Teddy” Kennedy (Democrat of Massachusetts, misnamed “Lion of the Senate”) actually contacted the KGB (Soviet intelligence) in 1984, through an intermediary Democrat Senator, tried to enlist their aid to defeat Ronald Reagan and his arms control policies.
 Kennedy hoped to pave the way for a Kennedy presidency.
 While there is no known evidence they took him up on his offer, it’s hard to imagine a sitting US Senator committing a similar transgression during WWII not being tried for treason, but now it’s a completely different matter.
 This was known–by the media and the Department of Justice–during Kennedy’s lifetime.
 It was also known, and widely suppressed, by the Democrat/Socialist/Communist media propaganda arm.

 ERRARE HUMANUM EST (To Err–Sin–Is Human):

 Is killing, in every instance and always, a sin, and if so, may that sin be forgiven?
-Again, these are questions that have been argued for millennia.
+These too are questions that have been argued for millennia.
 There are several possibilities:

 (1) Killing, under any circumstance, is always a sin.
 God’s gift of life is precious and to take life is God’s province, not Man’s.
 Such sin is unforgivable.

 (2) Killing, when justified, as in self-defense, is not a sin.
-God is omniscient–all-knowing–and understands that his creation–Man–will be subject to situations where killing is necessary, therefore why would God consider that which he has set into motion—ordained–to be sin?
+God is omniscient–all-knowing–and understands that his creation–Man–will be subject to situations where killing is necessary—the Bible makes that abundantly clear–therefore why would God consider that which he has set into motion—ordained–-to be sin?
 Man has free will, also ordained by God, so he who tries without justification to take the life of another sins, but the person who defends their life or the lives of innocents against an unjustified attack and takes the life of the attacker as a consequence of that defense does not sin.
 They have preserved God’s greatest gift (affirmed good) while their attacker tried to destroy it (manifesting evil).
 Sin lies with the attacker.

 (3) Killing, even when legally justified as in self-defense, is a sin.
 However, there is no degree to sin, therefore one may ask for and receive forgiveness for any sin.
 But what about a serial killer who asks for forgiveness after each murder?
 It is inconceivable God does not know whose plea for forgiveness is sincere and whose is not.
 God pardons whom He chooses, and He knows the hearts of all men.

-Even if one should consider killing under any circumstance, whether homicide, self-defense, killing while serving in the armed forces during war, or by accident to be sin, our shared faith tradition makes clear that even this sin, if one sincerely repents and begs forgiveness, will be forgiven.
-This does not mean that the aftermath of a justified killing will be trouble-free or ever forgotten, but one need not worry for the final disposition of their soul if forced to defend their life or the life of another.
+Even if one should consider killing under any circumstance, whether homicide, self-defense, killing while serving in the armed forces during war, or accidental killing to be sin, our shared faith tradition makes clear that even this sin, if one sincerely repents and begs forgiveness, will be forgiven.
+This does not mean the aftermath of a justified killing will be trouble-free or easily forgotten, but one need not worry for the final disposition of their soul if forced to defend their life or the life of another.

 THE AFTERMATH OF KILLING: